alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 The function has converted a composable effect description into an immediate world interaction.
-Returning the `IO` instead lets the caller decide how that effect should run before composing it with the rest of the program.
-The practical guideline is to construct and compose effect descriptions wherever they make sense, then interpret them at a boundary that owns the calling strategy.
+Returning the `IO` instead lets the caller decide how that effect should run as part of the rest of the program.

 ## Putting it together